💬

 Power Rack

-While it can look a little intimidating at first glance, an Alpha Series Power Rack serves much the same purpose as a half rack.
-It does, however, provide more stability and safety due to its "cage" design.
-The cage has dual columns at the front and back, supported by horizontal bars top and bottom.
-This allows the Power Rack to be able to handle weights heavier than a half rack.
-It also means that any barbells being dumped are less likely to escape out onto the gym floor when released.
+While it can look slightly intimidating at first glance, a Power Rack serves the same purpose as a half rack.
+However, it provides more stability and safety due to its "cage" design.
+The cage has dual columns at the front and back, supported by horizontal bars at the top and bottom, allowing the Power Rack to handle weights heavier than a half rack.

 Total Fitness Custom Rig